 Fun facts about our close relatives.

-Chimps are clever, they make and use tools for example they will use rocks to crack open nuts.
-In the wild, you will only find them in Africa but in captivity did you know that they have learned use sign language.
-This means as Dr Doolittle says “we can talk with the animals”.
+Chimps are clever; they make and use tools.
+For example, they will use rocks to crack open nuts.
+In the wild, you will only find them in Africa, but in captivity, did you know that they have learned to use sign language?
+This means, as Dr Doolittle says, “we can talk with the animals”.
 A female chimp named Washoe learned more than 240 signs.
-Dependant upon whether living in the wild or being in captivity they live up to sixty years old.
+Depending on whether they live in the wild or captivity, they can live up to sixty years old.

 Chimpanzees are endangered Species.